nikolai-neustroev/customer-segmentation-feats-etl/README.md

 Here's a step-by-step instruction for setting up and running your customer-segmentation-feats-etl project using Airflow and dbt:

+### Prerequisites
+You need to have an active BigQuery project and a service account with following roles:
+- BigQuery Connection Service Agent
+- BigQuery Data Editor
+- BigQuery Data Viewer
+- BigQuery Job User
+- BigQuery User

 ### Step 1: Create .env file
 Create a new file named `.env` in the root directory of your project (customer-segmentation-feats-etl).
 You may use `example.env` as an example.